TylerLu/O365-EDU-PHP-Samples/Basics of SSO/README.md

 ```

 14. Edit config\services.php.
-Delete all code then copy and paste the following code.
+Delete all code and copy the following code to paste.

     ```
     <?php